moanadigitalsolutions/talanoaai-client-management/README.md

 - Integration placeholders for Google Calendar and Outlook
 - Event creation and management

-### Booking Schedule
+### (Booking Schedule Removed)
-- Visual weekly grid (Monday-Friday)
-- Color-coded availability (available vs booked)
-- Booking statistics and utilization tracking
-- Time slot management
+Legacy grid removed; a new schedule/availability visualization will be designed.

 ## Design System